Vexin: Renaissance

 In 1594, Henry IV abjured Protestantism, prompting Pontoise to open its gates and restoring religious peace to Vexin.

 Here's how Noël Taillepied described the French Vexin in 1586:

 The Beauce has its wheat, the Parisis its plaster, Arles its muscat, Orléans its claret wine, Normandy its fruit, Picardy its forests, the Berry its sheep, Le Mans its capon, Melun its eels, Caudebec its smelt, Corbeil its peach, Cailly its watercress, Dijon its mustard, Lyon its chestnut, Limoux its combs, Toulouse its scissors, Moulins its knives, Langres its knives, and so each region has its particular commodity.
 But in general, Vexin land has meat and fish, land and water, wheat and vines, wood and meadow, ponds and rivers, small mountains and gentle valleys, lime and plaster, stone and brick, cities and castles, nobility and peasants, men in great numbers, and many species of animals.
 In short (as I must say), there is no land in the world better suited to sustaining human life, both for the serenity of its air and the abundance of provisions when times are good.
 This land stretches from the small river of Valmondois in L'Isle-Adam to another small river passing through Fleury, called the Andelle, five leagues from Rouen.
 This land is called in Latin "Pagus Belgassinus" (as is also the land near Troyes in Champagne, called "Trecassinum"), in French, Vequecin, corrupted over time from Belgassin…

 17th century and 18th century

 The Vexin drew little attention during the 17th century.
 Life resumed its course, interrupted only by successive plague waves in 1625, 1630, 1636, and 1642, followed by the Fronde from 1648 to 1652.
-The 18th centurywas notably prosperous: 80% of the territory was under plow, with a three-year crop rotation alternating wheat, oats, and fallow.
+The 18th century was notably prosperous: 80% of the territory was under plow, with a three-year crop rotation alternating wheat, oats, and fallow.
 Wheat yields reached 15 quintals per hectare.
 Pasture was also significant, supporting around 30,000 sheep and 7,000 to 8,000 cows, though natural meadows covered just 4% of the area.
 Forests shrank to their smallest extent, occupying only 8% of the land.
 The region was then dominated by about 400 large farmers, to whom the clergy and nobility had delegated land, mills, and tax collection.